jeandavid/jeandavid.github.io/README.md

 **Yaylearn**
 CEO & Founder
-Mobile app for teachers and students to create a more effective Q/A environment
+E-Learning mobile app for teachers and students to create a more effective Q/A environment and learning experience.
 - Launched the app in 5 schools
-- Built an intuitive and super-fast app to get students to switch from WhatsApp as their main school communication service
+- Got students to drop WhatsApp as their main school communication service

 *June 2015 &ndash; April 2017*

 **Studium**
 CEO & Founder
-Web and mobile platform where students can find tutors and get help in a virtual classroom
+Web and mobile platform where students can find tutors and take lessons in a virtual classroom.
-- Launched a marketplace with a focus on applying lean startup principles and keeping a short iteration loop
+- Product Management: Launched a marketplace with a focus on applying lean startup principles and keeping a short iteration loop
-- Developed an integrated virtual classroom with live video, text chat and real-time collaborative whiteboard
+- Full-Stack Web Development: Developed an integrated virtual classroom with live video, text chat and real-time collaborative whiteboard

 *January 2014 &ndash; June 2015*

 ## Education
 **Columbia University in the City of New York**
 Master of Science (MSc), Computer Science
-*Machine Learning Track*
+*Machine Learning Track: Machine Learning (COMS 4771), Natural Language Processing (COMS 4705), Computational Learning Theory (COMS 4252)*
 *2013 – 2016*

 **Stanford University**
 Graduate Certificate, Computer Science
+*Intro to AI (CS 221), Algorithm(CS 161)*
 *2012 – 2013*

 **The Hebrew University of Jerusalem**